Q: Disabled 21yr old man, can transportation be tax deductible, he's non verbal, minimal cognitive, 24 hour protection.

 A: I think your situation can provide for some income tax deductions with some limitations.
 I really need some more facts.
 Can you explain a bit more.
 I would be happy to give a more concrete answer but I am not sure of your exact question.

-A: The question is unclear; However, I will offer the material that hopefully will answer your question anyway.
+The question is unclear; However, I will offer the material that hopefully will answer your question anyway.
 I will be happy to talk to you at no charge if necessary.

 According to tax law, a disabled person can deduct the following as Transportation expense.
 You can include in medical expenses amounts paid for transportation primarily for and essential to, medical care.